 The shame of abandoned carts, of course, is that it means someone was just about as close as you can get to actually making a purchase.
 Sales down the drain, right?

 I’d actually argue that abandoned carts should be considered a new step in the sales funnel.
-Rather than having “lost” a customer, you’ve gained a good deal of data on a potential customer.
+Rather than having “lost” a customer, you’ve gained a good deal of data on a potential customer that can improve your marketing workflows.
 By leveraging that data well, you can still win a new customer.
 So let’s talk about how to get your visitors over the hump of actually making a purchase so you can start recovering those carts.

 1. Use an exit intent pop-up.